eleemosynator/writeups/flare-on-6/12 - help/readme.md

 we noticed the [KeePass] process.
 What if the key database is still in the memory image of the process?
 Can we lift the flag straight out?

-We need to work out how to located the password database in the process memory.
+We need to work out how to locate the password database in the process memory.
 As [KeePass] is open-source software, we can look up its data structures in the source code and use that knowledge to construct search patterns.
 We first need to find the exact version of [KeePass] in We can extract the executable image from process